opentargets/terraform-google-opentargets-platform/modules/prometheus/README.md

 # Pending
 - [ ] add tags to resources to further filter metrics.
 I need to check how to apply the tags to the vm not the template
+- [ ] Change machine definition to match the ai definition
 - [ ] Update the Prometheus configuration file with all possible zones for each region
 - [ ] Generate and attach credentials file to Prometheus vm.
 Set env variable GOOGLE_APPLICATION_CREDENTIALS
 - [ ] Update vm definition to not use manager